cli #

 fn (flags []Flag) get_all_found() []Flag

-get_all_found returns an array of all Flag
+get_all_found returns an array of all Flags found in the command parameters.

 fn ([]Flag) get_bool #